 The sweetener: While I would avoid refined sugar and artificial sweeteners, there are still many natural options to choose from.
 Besides maple syrup or honey, you can experiment with alternative sweeteners such as agave syrup, date syrup, or stevia to make the pudding suitable for your dietary needs.

 The liquid: Maybe almond milk isn’t your favorite, or you’re allergic to coconut.
 Feel free to substitute it with another dairy-free option like oat milk, or rice milk.
-Any liquid will work here so you could omit milk complete and just use water.
+Any liquid will work here so you could omit milk completely and just use water.

 The toppings: The list of possibilities with toppings is endless.
 Explore a wide range of toppings, including granola, nut butter drizzle, dried or fresh fruits, or even a dollop of Greek yogurt to add more creaminess.
-Or add a superfood like bee pollen, blue spirulina, ground flax seed and hemp hearts.
+Or add a superfood like bee pollen, blue spirulina, ground flax seed, and hemp hearts.
 Like I said, endless.

 One of the great conveniences of preparing a chia seed breakfast pudding is its ability to be made ahead of time.
 By simply mixing the chia seeds, almond milk, sweetener, and vanilla extract, and allowing it to set in the refrigerator for a few hours or overnight, you can have a ready-to-eat breakfast waiting for you in the morning.